tofu-soya/effect-ddd/user-guide.md

   - **Returns:** Function that transforms the configuration to use the new schema type
   - **Notes:** Setting `withSchema` clears any existing `propsParser` to avoid conflicts.
 Schema validation runs before custom validators.
 Provides automatic TypeScript inference.

+  - **Best Practice:**
+    For robust validation and type safety, follow the schema-first pattern:

+    1. First define the schema (e.g. `MyPropsSchema`)
+    2. Infer the props type from it (`type MyProps = typeof MyPropsSchema.Type`)
+    3. Use that type for your model (`type MyModel = ValueObject<MyProps>`)
+    4. Pass the original schema to `withSchema`

+    This ensures:

+    - Single source of truth for both runtime validation and types
+    - Impossible for types to drift from validation
+    - Works perfectly with Effect's type inference

 - `withPropsParser<TConfig, NewPropsParser>(propsParser: NewPropsParser)`